realitytracing/Reality-Tracing-WIP/human-foundations/local-ends.md

 Local ends are not final goals, ideals, or utopias.

-They are **locally sufficient completions** that make continued life livable under finite energy, attention, and time.
+They are **locally sufficient completions** that make continued life livable under finite capacity, attention, and time.

 They provide:
 - Motivation